Hairspray

 The inciting incident occurs at 10 minutes when The Corny Collins Show announces they're holding auditions for new dancers.
 This is Tracy's chance to achieve her dream, disrupting her ordinary life as a viewer and offering the possibility of becoming a participant in the world she idolizes..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to Tracy auditions for The Corny Collins Show.
+This reveals the protagonist's commitment to Tracy auditions for The Corny Collins Show.
 Despite Velma Von Tussle's attempts to dismiss her because of her size, Tracy's spectacular dancing and infectious personality win over Corny Collins and the crowd.
 She's chosen as a new dancer, crossing the threshold from fan to star., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Tracy wins "Miss Auto Show" and uses her acceptance speech to advocate for daily integration of The Corny Collins Show, not just monthly "Negro Day."
+Significantly, this crucial beat Tracy wins "Miss Auto Show" and uses her acceptance speech to advocate for daily integration of The Corny Collins Show, not just monthly "Negro Day."
 This is a false victory - she's achieved fame and stated her values publicly, but she's now raised the stakes and made powerful enemies.
 Velma Von Tussle intensifies her opposition., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (72% through) represents the emotional nadir.
 Here, Tracy goes into hiding as a wanted criminal, unable to attend the Miss Teenage Hairspray contest where the fully integrated show will be decided.
 Her dreams of dancing, of being with Link, and of achieving integration all seem lost.
-She's separated from everything she fought for, and her movement appears defeated., illustrates the protagonist at their lowest point.
+She's separated from everything she fought for, and her movement appears defeated., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Tracy realizes she must show up to the Miss Teenage Hairspray pageant despite the risk of arrest.
 She synthesizes her personal dream (dancing, being with Link) with the larger cause (integration).
 Her mother Edna, who has transformed from fearful to empowered, helps Tracy with a disguise so she can compete., demonstrating the transformation achieved throughout the journey.